velicham-onlive/velicham-onlive.github.io/README.md

 - **&lt;enclosure&gt;** : points to the fully-qualified URL of the episode audio file with audio type and audio length in bytes.
 - **&lt;itunes:duration&gt;** : audio duration in mm:ss format.
 - **&lt;pubDate&gt;** : publication date of the episode.
 - **&lt;guid&gt;** : A permanently-assigned, case-sensitive Globally Unique Identifier for a podcast episode.
 Should be unique and unchanging over time, scoped to this podcast.
-Since it has to permanent, we
+GUIDs are compared to indicate which episodes are new.